Visiting Vietnam? Here Are The 10 Essential Things You Need to Know!

 Planning to visit selective parts of Vietnam?
 Read our Hoi An, Da Nang, Ho Chi Minh and Hanoi travel guides for detailed information on the best time to visit, what to see and much more!

-3. Which Currency to Take
+3. Which Currency to Take?

 Next in line is understanding the currency options in Vietnam.
 Vietnam uses the Vietnamese Dong (VND) as its official currency.
 However, converting Indian Rupees (INR) directly to VND can be challenging, as the limited demand and availability in India lead to high exchange markups, often around 15-20%.
 This makes direct INR-to-VND conversion a costly choice for travellers.